sooraj-24/Bus_ticketing_app-Conductor/README.md

 # UniGo- Conductor Application

 The Bus Conductor App for UniGo is designed and developed for bus conductors to efficiently manage bus sessions and verify student tickets by scanning their QR codes.
+<p>This Bus Ticketing System consists of two applications, one for the students and the other one for the conductors.
+You can access the student application here - https://github.com/sooraj-24/Bus_ticketing_application </p>

 ## Features